semlak/rhythmbox-sync/README.md

 # Rhythmbox-Sync Plugin

+#USE at your own risk.

 Rhythmbox plugin for syncing Music settings accross devices, using cloud server that you need to setup.
 Focusing on maintaining track ratings and play counts across devices.
 Would also like to support any other music library and metadata changes, so that you can update track info and have it get synced.
 Hope to include support for some android players.

+You would use this in conjuction with https://github.com/semlak/rbsync-cloud, which is also incomplete.

 NOTE: THIS PLUGIN CURRENTLY IS INCOMPLETE!!!.
 It currently lacks even the basic desired functionality.
 Right now, I'm still trying to get the basic funcationality working, so this plugin is basically useless.